👩🚒 Fire Safety Activities for Parents and Children

 Milk Carton Fire Engine

-- Open container top
+- Open the container top.

 Cardboard Carton Fire Engine

-Stop, Drop And Roll
+Stop, Drop, and Roll